Tutorial: how to ensure fairness across groups with Mondrian

 from sklearn.ensemble import RandomForestRegressor

-from mapie.metrics import regression_coverage_score_v2
+from mapie.metrics.regression import regression_coverage_score

-from mapie.mondrian import MondrianCP
+from mapie.utils import train_conformalize_test_split

-from mapie.regression import MapieRegressor
+from mapie.regression import SplitConformalRegressor

 os.environ["TF_CPP_MIN_LOG_LEVEL"] = "3"